|All about PCV valves: it’s symptoms, testing methods, and the most asked Q/As||Discussion|

 According to the revving up of the engine, the opening of the valve depends.
 If the RPM is put on idle or a lot then it will have High Vacuum power and the PCV Valve will be Half Closed.
 If the RPM’s power is high then it will have Lower Vacuum power and the PCV Valve will Open Fully.
 But if you see the Backfire from the crankcase happening then it means that the PCV Valve has Closed.
 This is how the PCV valve functions.

-What is the PCV valve purpose?
+What does a PCV valve do?

 The task of the PCV valve is to remove excessive pressure along with gasses which are rather known as “blow-by” produced from the combustion system so that it doesn’t lead to any other problems.
 Each and every component is related to each other and their function depends on each other functionality of the elements too.
 It is like a butterfly effect.